dagainz/Correlator/docs/syslog-server.md

 argument when instantiating the server, if it exists.

 This function's purpose is to use the data within the header to try to determine what the trailer should be, and return it.
-If this function was either not provided to the syslog server class, or it it was and it raised an exception during its execution, the value of the configuration item *syslog_server.default_trailer* is used.
+If this function was either not provided to the syslog server class, or it was and raised an exception during its execution, the value of the configuration item *syslog_server.default_trailer* is used.

 ## Packet capture and replay